Research Degrees: History

 Not all students have their fieldwork funding in place and in these cases this issue occupies considerable first-year concern and effort.
 So while working on methods and training, a student is expected to identify and apply to any relevant sources of fieldwork funding as arrangements for fieldwork and grant applications should be completed in good time.
 Your supervisor can offer guidance, but, aside from writing references, a supervisor is not expected to locate sources of income for you.
 Finding funding, writing applications, and collecting the necessary supporting material are all part of your research training and transferable skills that will serve you after the completion of your degree.

-You find a list of scholarships options for Research Students (not only for fieldwork) under
+See scholarships options for research students (not only for fieldwork)

 History Research students are entitled to apply for the Arts & Humanities Faculty’s Conference Allowance for Research Students